Karioi railway station: Mangawhero Sawmilling tramway

 An agreement to log 3700 acre was made in 1906.
 Mangawhero Sawmilling Co's logging tramway ran east from the station between about 1922 and 1929.
 About 1926 the mill bought 3 Nattrass Tractors and were quoted as saying, "After spending £7000 on a tramway, and purchasing a locomotive (unable to shift any timber because of the grade being one in nine), one million and a half feet of timber accumulated, and your Rail Tractor saved the situation."
 The line was worked by an NZR P class (1876) loco, transferred from the Sanson Tramway in about 1922, but it was dismantled by 1932.

 Lake Rotokura

 To the north of the station, Lake Rotokura and Dry Lake are maar crater lakes.
 A half hour walk from the station leads to the lake.
-It remains surrounded by beech forest, in which tūī, kākā, korimako, piwakawka and toutouwai are commonly seen.
+It remains surrounded by beech forest, in which tūī, kākā, korimako, pīwakawaka and toutouwai are commonly seen.
 Mistletoe is being monitored in the area.